 katedrala zadar

-Cathedral in Zadar is the largest church in all of Dalmatia (the coastal region of Croatia).
-The church’s origins date back to an Early Christian basilica built in the 4th and 5th century.
-While much of its present day appearance was shaped in a Romanesque style during the 12th and 13th centuries.
-You can enter the church for free to experience this quiet sacral place and to admire its valuable sacral art.
+The Cathedral in Zadar is the largest church in all of Dalmatia, Croatia’s coastal region.
+Its origins date back to an Early Christian basilica built between the 4th and 5th centuries, while much of its present-day appearance was shaped in the Romanesque style during the 12th and 13th centuries.
+Local visitors can enter the cathedral free of charge to experience this peaceful sacred space and admire its valuable sacral art but touristic visit costs 3 EUR.

 Google maps location: click here